TaherehZarratEhsan/starter-hugo-academic/content/project/example/index.md

 #slides: example
 ---

-Now, I am starting my research in breast cancer detection.
-Currently, I am reading about state-of-the-art methods in various breast images such as CT, MRI, and Mamo.
-I started to work on self-supervised and unsupervised approaches for breast cancer detection.
+I start my research in breast cancer detection feild.
+I have read state-of-the-art methods in various breast data such as CT, MRI, and Mamo.
+Currently, I work on self-supervised and unsupervised approaches for breast cancer detection.